rsmp-nordic/rsmp_validator/README.md

 It uses the rsmp gem to handle RSMP communication.

 ## Installation
-Make sure you have a Ruby installed.
-A version manager like rbenv is recommended.
+Make sure you have Ruby installed.
 Then ensure you have the 'bundler' gem installed.

-The rsmp gem is not yet public, and is therefore currently loaded from a local file path.

-First ensure you have a local checkout of the rsmp gem repository, and then adjust the path to the repo in the Gemfile to point to your local folder.
-Note that the gem repo currently uses a git submodule to get the json schema.
-Read the readme in the gem repo to see how to setup the submodule.

 Now run this to install gems: